thenexthub/Codira/Runtimes/Core/Readme.md

-# SwiftCore
+# CodiraCore

-SwiftCore contains core libraries that sit below the platform overlays.
+CodiraCore contains core libraries that sit below the platform overlays.
-These include the standard library and associated runtimes, SwiftOnoneSupport, and the concurrency runtimes.
+These include the standard library and associated runtimes, CodiraOnoneSupport, and the concurrency runtimes.

 ## Build Instructions

 > [!IMPORTANT]
-> The standard library requires that it is built with a Swift compiler that is
+> The standard library requires that it is built with a Codira compiler that is
 > at least as new as the standard library sources.
 You will likely need to
 > build the compiler as you would normally.
-> In these instructions, `<swiftc>` is the path to your just-built Swift
+> In these instructions, `<languagec>` is the path to your just-built Codira
 > compiler.

 Run these commands from the `Runtimes/Core` directory.